waylaidwanderer/gemini-plays-pokemon-public/notepad.md

-## I. Core Protocols & Immediate Actions (v24)
+## I. Core Protocols & Immediate Actions (v25)
 - **CRITICAL: Immediate & ACCURATE Data Management:** I will use `manage_world_knowledge`, `define_map_marker`, and `notepad_edit` on the *same turn* a discovery is made.
-No delays. **I must verify my current map_id and coordinates from the Game State Information BEFORE every documentation action to prevent hallucinations.**
+No delays.
+I will verify my current map_id and coordinates from the Game State Information BEFORE every documentation action.
 - **CRITICAL: Agent & Workflow Discipline:** I will use my custom agents whenever a task can be automated or requires complex reasoning.
-This is not optional.
+I will prioritize developing agents that solve my most immediate problems.
-- **CRITICAL: Post-Event Checklists (MANDATORY ADHERENCE):**
+- **CRITICAL: Post-Event Checklists (MANDATORY):**
-  - **Trainer Battle:** Mark defeated trainer with '☠️' using `define_map_marker`, using their specific sprite name for clarity.
-Log their Pokémon under 'Trainer Intel'.
+  - **Trainer Battle:** Mark defeated trainer with '☠️' and log their Pokémon under 'Trainer Intel'.
   - **Wild Encounter:** Log EVERY wild Pokémon with `encounter_tracker_agent`.
   - **Map Transition (Warp/Stairs/Edge):** Immediately use `manage_world_knowledge` to document the connection and mark used warps (entry/exit) with '🚪'.